 The car carrying a casting director for Mammoth Picture Studios has a flat tire next to a baseball field where the Our Gang are playing.
-The director spots Rover, the gang's talented dog. ...
+Bill Patterson, the movie director notices Rover, ...
 See full summary »

 The car carrying a casting director for Mammoth Picture Studios has a flat tire next to a baseball field where the Our Gang are playing.
-The director spots Rover, the gang's talented dog.
+Bill Patterson, the movie director notices Rover, the Gang's talented dog, as he watches the baseball game, (and his automobile flat tire is being replaced).
 The casting director invites the gang to bring their dog for a screen test.
 On the appointed day, the gang arrive at the studio with their high hopes staked upon Rover's success . . .
 Written by

 Thomas McWilliams <email@example.com>

 Out of 52 of the MGM-produced Our Gang shorts, eight of them lost money during their initial release... and Rover's Big Chance was one of these, losing nearly $1,800 after post-production costs were calculated.
 See more »

 [after being benched, for errors mis-handling the baseball, Spanky sent Fatty off the field of teammates and Froggy suggested Rover could replace Fatty]

 I should have been born a dog.

 See more »

 After the Our Gang members and Rover fail at the studio, as they start to leave, Professor Vetnriloko asks how their day at the studio went (with his dummy) Froggy's voice is heard as if Rover answered Professor Ventriloko's question.
 See more »